 - For interactions after storing contents on Samsung Wallet, server interfaces are needed which is defined on the chapter Server interaction.

 - If the wallet card contents should be updated by partners, they must call Samsung server API.

-- A path parameter 'cc2' must be set the value bring from callback named 'Send Card State' API includes 'ADDED' event.
-See a chapter Samsung Server API for details.
+- Path parameter 'cc2' must be set to the value brought from callback named 'Send Card State' API which includes 'ADDED' event.
+See a chapter Samsung Server API for more details.

-- Cancel Notification is for calling off the every users' wallet card contents related a specific event.
+- Cancel Notification is for calling off every user's wallet card contents related to a specific event.

-- Get Card Data payload has the same format of card information with the one of 'Add to wallet'.
+- Get Card Data payload has the same format of *card information*as the one of 'Add to wallet'.

-Wallet cards can be several states by for each contents provider’s notifications and user actions.
-The below state diagram describes Wallet cards states from the beginning to the end.
+Wallet cards have several states for each contents provider’s notifications and user actions.
+The state diagram below describes Wallet cards’ states from the beginning to the end.